reviewhubapp/reviewhub-app.github.io/README.md

 ## PDF Encryption

-On systems lacking Adobe Acrobat, `qpdf` may be used to encrypt PDFs:
+On systems lacking Adobe Acrobat, `qpdf` may be used to encrypt PDFsss:

 ```sh
 # Replace `[pass]`s with a password